 10. Learn to surf at Bondi

-Imagine your first surfing lesson at one of the world’s most iconic beaches and a bonus if it does not go well… you could end up featuring on Bondi Rescue and scoring immediate fame.
+Imagine your first surfing lesson at one of the world’s most iconic beaches and a bonus if it does not go well… you could end up featuring on Bondi Rescue and score immediate fame.

 11. Explore Sydney By Bicycle with Bonza Bike Tours in the Rocks

 Cycling around the Harbour foreshore can be an excellent way to burn off a few holiday calories and with such a great view you hardly notice the work you are doing.
-You can either hire a bike and follow one of the suggested routes or join a tour and learn more about Sydney at the same time.
+You can either hire a bike at The Rocks and follow one of the suggested routes or join a tour and learn more about Sydney at the same time.
 My friends Elaina and Victoria over at Freedom Travellers tried it out recently and posted their thoughts here

 12. Play game of Beach Volleyball on Coogee beach